 By spaying or neutering your pet, you’ll help control the pet homelessness crisis, which results in millions of healthy dogs and cats being euthanized in the United States each year simply because there aren’t enough homes to go around.
 There are also medical and behavioral benefits to spaying (female pets) and neutering (male pets) your animals.

 Medical reasons to spay and neuter: Spaying helps prevent uterine infections and breast tumors, which are malignant or cancerous in about 50 percent of dogs and 90 percent of cats.
 Spaying your pet before her first heat offers the best protection from these diseases.

 Neutering your male companion prevents testicular cancer and some prostate problems.

-Behavioral reasons to spay and neuter: An unspayed feline will usually go into heat four to five days every three weeks during breeding season.
+Behavioral reasons to spay and neuter: An unspayed feline will usually go into heat four to five days every three weeks during the breeding season.
 In an effort to advertise for mates, they'll yowl and urinate more frequently sometimes even out of the litter pan.

 Laser surgery has many benefits over traditional surgery.
 The laser can be used for many procedures that we previously used a scalpel or scissors.
 Laser is an intense beam of light that instantly vaporizes (cuts) a precise area of tissue while simultaneously sealing nerve endings and blood vessels.
 This results in less bleeding and pain for the patient.
 For more information on how Laser surgery can benefit your pet click here.